Dtphelan1/comp20-dphelan/README.md

 Implementation:

     The author believes that this assignment has been completed to meet all the expectations of the assignment's guidelines.
 That is, all aspects of the work have been correctly implemented.

-An all purpose directory for project, homework and lab submissions in Comp 20.
-Specific sub-directories will be forged on a project to project basis.